 Ladakh is a popular tourist destination in the northern-most part our country which turned union territory in the month of august this year.
 The land is aesthetically beautiful full of tall mountains and snow-white landscapes.
 Yet, the place is so far removed from what one expects of Kashmir, both in terms of geography and culture.
-A Ladakh tour will show you a very different world.
+A Ladakh tour package will show you a very different world.
 Ladakh is separated from Kashmir by the Himalayan range and the difference is really big.
 The breathtaking landscape is almost magical.
 Ladakh is known to be the world’s coldest desert.

 Here, you will find glaciers and sand dunes and freezing winds shaping the raw landscapes.
 Treks and bike rides to this place is on every travel enthusiast’s bucket list for the chills that Ladakh could give would be present in no other part of the country.